Vyral/jorge-gonzalez/_posts/2020-03-31-does-the-covid-19-cares-act-stimulus-plan-allow-for-you-to-skip-mortgage-payments.md

 ---
 layout: post
-title: How COVID-19 Affects Your Mortgage
+title: >-
+  Does the COVID-19 Cares Act Stimulus Plan allow for you to Skip Mortgage Payments?
 date: 2020-03-31 21:08:00
 tags:
   - Real Estate